 What is Acupuncture?

-Acupuncture is an ancient therapy used to reduce pain and balance vital energy, so the body is able to function optimally.
+Acupuncture is an ancient therapy used to harmonize the nervous system, reduce pain, and balance vital energy so the body is able to function optimally.
 By inserting very small stainless steel needles on specific points along meridians (or pathways), a practitioner aims to promote energy flow within the body.
-This flow helps to unblock, reinforce or reduce forces that may be disruptive to health, and reorganize this flow so that the system can achieve a more harmonious state of being.
+This flow helps to unblock, reinforce or reduce forces that may be disruptive to health, and reorganize the pathways communication so that the body and mind can achieve a more relaxed state of being.

-From a western lens, studies have shown that acupuncture induces the release of neurochemicals within the system that play a role in the reduction of pain and overall systemic healing.
-For example, acupuncture stimulates the hypothalamus and pituitary gland (affecting brain chemistry), which modulates the secretion of neurotransmitters and endocrine hormones.
-These neurotransmitters induce the body’s endogenous opioid system, which plays a role in decreasing pain, or stimulating chemicals that aid in circadian rhythms (sleep), inflammation, immunity, along with other aspects that govern the state of our systems.
-Acupuncture also stimulates the conduction of electro-magnetic signals, so that brain-body circuitry is enhanced to coordinate messages which help regulate our systemic functions.
+From a western lens, studies have shown that acupuncture induces the release of neurochemicals which enhance systemic healing.
+For example, acupuncture stimulates the hypothalamus and pituitary gland (affecting brain chemistry) which stimulates the secretion of neurotransmitters and hormones.
+This can play a role in pain reduction, regulating sleep cycles and digestion, decreasing inflammation, promoting immunity, along with other aspects that help to regulate the body’s state of being.
+Acupuncture also increases blood flow to muscles, fascia and joints, which has been shown to improve movement and reduce tension and general discomfort.
+By stimulating the conduction of electro-magnetic signals, the brain-body circuitry is enhanced to coordinate messages which help to regulate the system as a whole.

 Acupuncture can be effective in treating conditions such as (but not limited to):